 - Let your employees indicate their unavailability, so you can easily schedule around everyone.
 Get automatic notifications if a shift lies unclaimed, or allow other employees to claim it themselves.
 Enjoy a fully digital, error and headache-free schedule that you can deploy from your own mobile device!

 - Upload anything and everything you want your employees to see, read and remember: there’s no limit on file-sharing or uploads.
 Give or restrict permissions to specific groups of people, according to your needs.

 - Enjoy self-serve courses and quizzes – run your entire employee onboarding and training from the app, and allow your employees to go at their own pace!

 Even better: Connecteam requires no training to get started, can be downloaded and rolled out to your employees’ smartphones (no work email required!), and even has a 14-day free trial of its paid plans (and even a forever-free plan!).

-Connecteam is the quickest, easiest and cheapest way to help your business keep your employees engaged and more…it will help you to work on your business, rather than in your business.
+Connecteam is the quickest, easiest and cheapest way to help your business keep your employees engaged and more…it will help you work on your business rather than in your business.

 Prevent the Great Resignation – Download Connecteam Today!

 14-day free trial, no credit card required!
 See how your employees will love using Connecteam!